ikim1991/online-chess-api/README.md

 ### Summary

-After binge watching The Queen's Gambit on Netflix, I decided to build a fully working game of chess on the web.
+After binge watching The Queen’s Gambit, I decided to build a fully functioning game of chess.

 To view the coding documentation for this web application, refer to the link below:
 [Coding Documentation Link](https://ikim1991.github.io/coding-documentation/#/online-chess/)